raorao/groceries/README.md

 A real-time, collaborative grocery list.

 Front-end is built using React.js and the Flux pattern.
 Persistence layer terminology stolen from [Datomic](http://www.datomic.com/), which the back-end architecture roughly mimics.
+[Visit the demo site here](https://graoceries.herokuapp.com/).

 ### Usage